AndyAyersMS/coreclr/documentation/design-docs/jit-throughput.md

 | Crossgen | profiler | No | Yes | Med | CPU cycle sampling |

 Notes on the driver:
-* App: run an app (or set of apps) to measure jit througput impact.
+* App: run an app (or set of apps) to measure jit throughput impact.
 * SPMI: use SPMI to capture jit behavior, then replay it.
 Requires large, fragile data files to hold the replay data.
 * PMI: use PMI (Prepare Method) to forcefully jit large numbers of methods